mrdaemon/exosphere/docs/source/supportedos.rst

   - *Package Managers*: ``yum`` (RHEL/CentOS 7 and earlier) or ``dnf`` (modern systems)

 **BSD Systems**
-  - FreeBSD (all supported versions)
+  - FreeBSD (all supported versions and minor variants)
   - *Package Manager*: ``pkg``

+☑️ Exosphere has **limited support** for the following platforms:

+- Other Linux distributions (e.g., Arch Linux, Gentoo, NixOS, etc.)
+- Other BSD systems (e.g., OpenBSD, NetBSD)
+- Other Unix-like systems (e.g., Solaris, AIX, IRIX, Mac OS)

+The bar for entry is fairly low to fit this description, as long as it can be connected to via SSH and returns something useful via ``uname -s``, it will work here.

+❌ Exosphere explicitly **does not support** the following platforms:

+- Windows (all versions, but WSL over SSH is supported)
+- Network Equipment with proprietary operating systems (e.g., Cisco IOS, Juniper JunOS)
+- Other non-Unix-like operating systems that support SSH

 .. tip::
-   If your preferred platform is not listed, contributions to add new providers are welcome!
+   If your preferred platform is not supported, contributions to add new providers are welcome!
 See the developer documentation for details on implementing new providers.

 Common Prerequisites